Kaiwang-7/yale22/README.md

 # Summer Research at Yale (2022)

-This repository contains code and images from my summer internship at Yale.
+This repository contains code and images from my summer internship at Yale working in the Fan lab.

 ## Project Overview